bdosono/bdosono.com/README.md

 + **Usable**: Responsive design allows for the site content to adjust accordingly for optimal viewing among mobile, tablet, and desktop devices.
 I use [Screenfly](http://quirktools.com/screenfly/#u=http%3A//www.bdosono.com/&w=1024&h=600&s=1) to see how the website looks on screens of varying dimensions.

 ###Typography
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-In sed nulla id ex dapibus posuere.
-Vivamus rhoncus gravida turpis a sollicitudin.
-Etiam ac metus in est lacinia commodo quis nec mauris.
-Morbi efficitur mi nec ipsum gravida, non vestibulum lacus tincidunt.
-Phasellus interdum quis risus eu scelerisque.
-Donec ut pellentesque tortor.
-Morbi ac blandit lacus, ullamcorper rhoncus elit.
 [Typography Handbook](http://typographyhandbook.com/) is a beautifully designed resource that explains best practices of how type is diplayed online.

-+ **Law of Proximity**:
++ **Law of Proximity**: My research interests (separated by bullet) are listed in their own section.
+Each H2 header is situated immediately above their section.
-+ **Law of Similarity**:
++ **Law of Similarity**: The social links are also grouped in their respective columns.
 + **Font Choices**: I chose to use [Stellar](http://pangrampangram.com/stellar.html) because it is one of the most condensed fonts I could find for free online—and it nominally reflects my interest in the cosmos.
 Stellar is a sans-serif font, which allows for legibility on the screen.

 ##Data